yusufbahtiarr/fgo24-react-redux-persist/README.md

 # React Example Project

-This repository contains React project Minitask with React useContext example.
+This repository contains React project Minitask with React Redux Persist example.
 This project is about creating a todo list application

 ## Preview